JoyfulO14/TipsCalculator/README.md

 # MathsCalculator
-Calculator application built using Python, HTML and CSS to preform basic calculations with an easy to use interface.
+Simple web based tip calculator built using Python, HTML and CSS to calculate tips and total bills.